njwidmann/CADLasso/readme.md

 - Click on the image preview in the GUI to open the contour selection dialog
 - Pan around the image using W,A,S,D keys and zoom in and out using E,Q keys.
 - Select contour points by clicking with the left mouse button.
-After your first click, as you move your mouse, a green preview will latch onto the closest recognized contours.
+After your first click, as you move your mouse, a green preview will latch onto the closest recognized contours ("magnet mode") or connect to your previous point with a straight line ("straight line mode").
 See recommended practices below.
+- Press the C key to toggle between "magnet mode" and "straight line mode" for contour selection
 - Right click to undo the previous selection.
 - If you are trying to lasso a closed loop, make your last click very close to your first click.
 - Press ENTER key to save selections.